ericom-gideon/docs/docs/apps/Setting_and_changing_your_apps_configuration_and_infrastructure.md

 #### Setting Infrastructure During Deployment

-The inital infrastructure for your app is chosen in __Step 3__ of the deploy process.
+The initial infrastructure for your app is chosen in __Step 3__ of the deploy process.

 The default setting is to have your app and database reside on separate servers.
 This allows for your app to be scaled vertically or horizontally very easily through the Portal interface.
 All server types have a root disk size of 20GB.